Shared Responsibility

 In addition to the shared responsibilities, it’s important to understand the different user roles within an Aura organization:

 • Organisation Admin: Has full access to all projects and instances within the organization.
 Can manage users, billing, and organization settings.
-You will get this role when you create a new Aura account.
+You get this role when you create a new Aura account.

 • Project Admin: Has full access to all instances within a specific project.
 Can manage users and project settings.